shw1n/GhidraDeepseek/README.md

 ## Installation

-1. Download the GptDeepseek script
+1. Download the GhidraDeepseek script
 2. Open the Ghidra Script Manager (found in the `Tools` menu).
 3. Click the `New` button to create a new script.
 4. Select `Python` as the language and give the script the name `GptHidra.py`.